AlessandroBisiani/logs-analysis/readme.md

     Markoff Chaney - 84557 views
 \======================================================================
 Days when over 1% of requests lead to errors:
-    2.26% of 55907 were errors
+    17 of July 2016 - 2.26% of 55907 were errors
 \======================================================================
 </pre>

 ## Design
-Each query is performed by a function.
-The function creates a connection and cursor, immediately uses them, closes the connection, and iterates over the results to print.
+Each function takes a cursor, performs a query, and returns a string with the formatted result.
+A top level check for whether the module is being run as the main module calls all three functions and prints the formatted results.

 ##### The SQL:
 1. A simple join and select, by concatenating the content of _articles.slug_ and "/articles/", in order to match that to _log.path_.